Jieiku/abridge/content/video-streaming-sites/overview-embed-streamable.md

 ```
 {% endraw %}

+The component uses a local thumbnail and loads the Streamable player only after play is clicked.

 - `id` - the video id (mandatory)
 - `class` - a class to add to the &lt;div&gt; surrounding the iframe (optional)
-- `title` - set alt title for the iframe (optional, defaults to "Streamable")
+- `title` - set the accessible title for the iframe (optional, defaults to "Streamable")

 ### Output